The KLEVER survey: Nitrogen abundances at $z\sim$2 and probing the existence of a fundamental nitrogen relation: DATA AND DERIVED QUANTITIES

 When comparing metallicities to nitrogen abundances, it is important to ensure that they have both been estimated in a self-consistent method to allow direct comparisons between the two.
 As such, it is vital that we adopt a strong-line diagnostic for the nitrogen abundance that has been calibrated using the same sample as the metallicity diagnostics used.
 We therefore adopt a new calibration for N/O based on the `direct', electron-temperature method for abundance determination applied to the sample of stacked SDSS galaxy spectra described in \cite{Curti_2017}.

-This calibration relies primarily on the assumption that, given the similar ionisation potentials of N and O, the total N/O abundance can be estimated from the ratio of the individual ionic abundances, e.g. the relative single-ionised species (N/O $\simeq$ N$^+$/O$^+$).
+This calibration relies primarily on the assumption that, given the similar ionisation potentials of N and O, the total N/O abundance can be estimated from the ratio of the individual ionic abundances, e.g. the relative single-ionised species (N/O $\simeq$ N$^+$/O$^+$, \citealt{Garnett_1990}, \citealt{VilaCostas_1993}).
 In more detail, for each of the stacked spectra in the \cite{Curti_2017} sample (corresponding to different bins in the [\ion{O}{ii}]$\lambda3727,29$/H$\upbeta$ vs [\ion{O}{iii}]$\lambda5007$/H$\upbeta$ diagram) we derive the electron temperature of the `low-ionisation' region (characterised, indeed, by the presence of single-ionised oxygen and nitrogen species) from the auroral-to-nebular [\ion{O}{ii}]$\lambda7320,30$/[\ion{O}{ii}]$\lambda3727,29$ line ratio.
 We use such temperatures to compute the abundance of O$^{+}$ and N$^{+}$ from the [\ion{O}{ii}]$\lambda3727,29$/H$\upbeta$ and [\ion{N}{ii}]$\lambda6584$/H$\upbeta$ ratio, respectively, exploiting the PyNeb package from \cite{Luridiana_2015}.
 The electron density is constrained independently, for each spectrum, from the [\ion{S}{ii}]$\lambda6717$/[\ion{S}{ii}]$\lambda6731$ diagnostic ratio.
-We note here that we adopt the same electron temperature based on the O$^{+}$ auroral-to-nebular line ratio to derive both O$^{+}$ and N$^{+}$ ionic abundances, because of the low S/N detections of the [\ion{N}{ii}]$\lambda5755$ auroral line in many of the analysed spectra; nonetheless, it is reasonable to assume that the temperatures derived from the two different auroral lines are comparable, as both ions probe the same ionisation region.
-Then, the N/O abundance in our stacks is assumed to be equal to the N$^+$/O$^+$ abundance, and this is calibrated against different strong line ratios in a similar fashion as done for the full oxygen abundance calibrations.
+We note here that we adopt the same electron temperature based on the O$^{+}$ auroral-to-nebular line ratio to derive both O$^{+}$ and N$^{+}$ ionic abundances.
+In fact, although some evidence exists that t$_{2}[\ion{N}{ii}]$ and t$_{2}[\ion{O}{ii}]$ might differ when measured in individual \textsc{Hii} regions (with t$_{2}[\ion{O}{ii}]$ higher, on average, than t$_{2}[\ion{N}{ii}]$, as potentially driven by the contribution to the [\ion{O}{ii}]$\lambda7320,30$ auroral line flux from dielectronic recombination), the two temperatures are found to be consistent within their uncertainties in our stacked spectra (see Fig. 4 of \citealt{Curti_2017}), as also reported in different studies (see e.g., \citealt{Esteban_2009}; \citealt{Pilyugin_2009}; \citealt{Berg_2015},\citeyear{Berg_2020}).
+Therefore, we prefer to self-consistently model the low-ionisation zone with only one temperature (we choose t$_{2}[\ion{O}{ii}]$ over t$_{2}[\ion{N}{ii}]$ because it is measured with higher signal-to-noise and in more stacked spectra, and because it has been used to infer the global oxygen abundance as well) rather than introducing systematics by adopting two different temperatures for the two ionic species.
+Finally, the N/O abundance in our stacks is assumed to be traced by the N$^+$/O$^+$ abundance, and this is calibrated against different strong line ratios in a similar fashion as done for the full oxygen abundance calibrations.

 Figure \ref{fig:N2O2_calib} shows the relationship between the T$_{e}$-based N/O abundance inferred for each stacked spectrum as a function of the [\ion{N}{II}]/[\ion{O}{II}] line ratio, with color-coding indicating the number of galaxies used in each stacked spectrum.
 The red line is a linear fit to the data, providing the following calibration